Harold Tafler Shapiro

 Shapiro then joined the faculty of the University of Michigan.
 He was named vice president for academic affairs in 1977 and elected president in 1980.

 Shapiro returned to Princeton as its president in 1988.
-Under his leadership, Princeton celebrated its 250th anniversary, expanded its motto (at his initiative) from “Princeton in the Nation’s Service” to “Princeton in the Nation’s Service and in the Service of All Nations,” and completed the most successful fund-raising campaign in its history, raising a total of $1.14 billion.
+Under his leadership, Princeton celebrated its 250th anniversary, expanded its motto (at his initiative) from “Princeton in the Nation’s Service” to “Princeton in the Nation’s Service and in the Service of All Nations,” and completed the most successful fundraising campaign in its history, raising $1.14 billion.
 During his tenure, the University’s endowment quadrupled from approximately $2 billion to more than $8 billion.

 Shapiro oversaw successful efforts to increase both the overall quality and the diversity of Princeton’s undergraduate and graduate student bodies, including substantial improvements in the University’s undergraduate student aid programs to more effectively meet the needs of both lower- and middle-income families.
 During Shapiro’s presidency, the percentage of international students in the undergraduate student body nearly doubled (to 10 percent), and there also were significant increases in graduate fellowship support.